 "Security is the extent to which access to data can be restricted and hence protected against its illegal alteration and misuse" [13].
 Security is not covered as much as other Accessibility dimensions.
 According to Zaveri et al. [13], Flemming's study [32] is the only work that includes a definition for this dimension.
-However, because security is rarely applied in governmental or medical datasets (as the pages of a publicly available dataset that contains insensitive information are rare to be attacked), Flemming does not include any metric in the tool for this dimension.
+While governmental or medical datasets often hold sensitive information accessed by numerous users, rendering them prime targets for potential attackers, Flemming's tool lacks any metric to assess this aspect.
 Zaveri et al. (based on Wang and Strong [21]) mentioned secure access to data (e.g. via SSL or login credentials) and proprietary access to data as metrics of security.
 In the context of references, secure access to external IRIs is important.
 An unsecured external link decreases the trust in the provenance of data and causes security threats such as man-in-the-middle [33].
 Therefore, the following metric can be considered for security in the context of references: